MI-AFP/tutorials/tutorials/02_functions-types.md

 factorial n = n * factorial n-1
 ```

 During any call of subroutine (function, procedure, or other action), it is needed to store information to the [call stack].
-Such information consist of where was the call initiated, what was the state and where it should return the value when poping from this stack.
+Such information consists of where was the call initiated, what was the state and where it should return the value when poping from this stack.
 For example, with calling `res = factorial 3` call stack could look like this (top on the left):

 1. `res = _`
 2. `factorial 3 = 3 * _`, `res = _`